JetBrains/kotlin-web-site/docs/topics/unsigned-integer-types.md

 Same as for signed integer arrays, they provide a similar API to the `Array` class without boxing overhead.

-When you use unsigned arrays, you will receive a warning that indicates that this feature is not stable yet.
+When you use unsigned arrays, you receive a warning that indicates that this feature is not stable yet.
 To remove the warning, opt-in with the `@ExperimentalUnsignedTypes` annotation.
 It's up to you to decide if your clients have to explicitly opt-in into usage of your API, but keep in mind that unsigned arrays are not a stable feature, so an API that uses them can be broken by changes in the language.